lzptr/VS_Code_ROS/README.md

 For this to work, you need to install the clangd extension and install the clangd language server that the extension prompts you to.
-After the disable the C/C++ extension intellisense and tell the clangd extension where to find the compile_commands.json.
+After that, disable the C/C++ extension intellisense and tell the clangd extension where to find the compile_commands.json.
 Open up your global vs code user settings and paste this:
 ```